Trump dismisses US intelligence that Saudi prince was likely aware of 2018 killing of journalist

 Trump even commended the Saudi leader for strides made by the kingdom on human rights without providing any specific detail.

-“I’m very proud of the job he’s done,” Trump said.
+“I’m very proud of the job he’s done,” said Trump, who said the two have become “good friends.”
 “What’s he done is incredible in terms of human rights and everything else.”

+President Joe Biden labeled the oil-rich kingdom “pariah” state in the early days of his successful 2020 White House run.
+After taking office, his administration made clear the president would avoid direct engagement with the crown prince.

+But eventually Biden determined that freezing out the Saudis was not tenable as oil prices spiked following Russia's February 2022 invasion of Ukraine.
+The Democrat even paid a visit to Prince Mohammed in Jeddah in July 2022 of that year to urge the kingdom and fellow members of the OPEC+ oil cartel to pump more oil to alleviate high gas prices caused, in part, by the war in Europe.

-The crown prince for his part announced Saudi Arabia was increasing its planned investments in the U.S. to $1 trillion, up from $600 billion that the Saudis said they planned to invest in the United States when Trump visited the kingdom in May.
+The crown prince for his part announced Saudi Arabia was increasing its planned investments in the U.S. to $1 trillion, up from $600 billion that the Saudis announced they would pour into the United States when Trump visited the kingdom in May.

-Echoing rhetoric that Trump likes to use, the crown prince used the moment in front of the cameras to flatter the Republican leader by calling the U.S. the “hottest country on the planet" for investment.
+Echoing rhetoric that Trump likes to use, the crown prince used the moment to flatter the Republican leader by calling the U.S. the “hottest country on the planet" for foreign investment.

 “What you’re creating is not about an opportunity today.
 It’s also about long term opportunity,” Prince Mohammed said.